MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-08-19-static-c-analysis-with-pvs-studio.md

 1. Generate `strace_out` with `pvs-studio-analyzer trace -- gcc foo.c`
 2. Generate `pvs.log` with `pvs-studio-analyzer analyze -o pvs.log`
-3. Generate `pvs.json` with `plog-converter -a GA:1,2 -t json -o pvs.json pvs.log`
+3. Generate `pvs.json` with `plog-converter -a GA:1,2 -t json -o pvs.json pvs.log` (run `plog-converter --help` to get descriptions of these flags)

 If you install the [PVS-Studio](https://marketplace.visualstudio.com/items?itemName=EvgeniyRyzhkov.pvs-studio-vscode) extension for VS Code, you should see this `PVS-STUDIO` tab appear in the bottom panel (if you don't see it, refer to [the extension's official PVS-Studio guide](https://pvs-studio.com/en/docs/manual/6646/):